Note: this is a work in progress. I’ll update it as I find more information.

 My grandfather always said we were Welsh.
 Truthfully, there are hardly any Welsh Hendricksons in old records.
 Sorry, Grandpa!

 There are Welsh migrants to many parts of Colonial America, including the Welsh Tract to the west of Philadelphia in 1684.
 It’s worth investigating if any of them are Hendrick, Hendricks or Hendrickson.

 A note about the well-researched Hendricks Hendrickson lines

-Lazy genealogists try to connect their ancestors to whichever Hendricks or Hendrickson line is well-researched, like the Albertus/Tobias line in PA or the Hendricksons of NY and NJ lines.
+Lazy genealogists try to connect their ancestors to whichever Hendricks or Hendrickson line is well-researched.
+These well-researched lines include:

 When I was researching all the different lines below, many online trees indicated they were part of the PA, NY or NJ families, without proof.